 Yields were kept low at Chateau La Clusiere.
 On average, they were only 15 hectoliters per hectare.
-Malolactic fermentation takes place in barrel.
+Malolactic fermentation takes place in barrels.
 The wine was aged in 100% new, French oak barrels for close to 24 months before bottling.

 2000 Chateau La Clusiere is a candidate for legendary status.
-It’s a true one hit wonder.
+It’s a true one-hit wonder.
 It’s the only great wine produced by Chateau La Clusiere.
 The previous vintages of Chateau La Clusiere were fine, but they never hit the same level of quality.

 This is easily discovered by any taster with a glass of the 2000 La Clusiere in front of them.
-Often, one hit wonders become very popular in the marketplace, especially when so little wine was produced.
+Often, one-hit wonders become very popular in the marketplace, especially when so little wine was produced.
 In fact, the production of the 2000 Chateau La Clusiere was close to a whopping 350 cases for the entire world!